michaelmarty/UniDec/readme.md

-UniDec: Universal Deconvolution of Mass and Ion Mobility Spectra {#mainpage}
+UniDec: Universal Deconvolution of Mass and Ion Mobility Spectra
 =================================================================

 UniDec is a Bayesian deconvolution program for deconvolution of mass spectra and ion mobility-mass spectra.